Cyclic Complexity of Words: The Limit Inferior of the Cyclic Complexity

 \subsection{Paperfolding Words}

-A paperfolding word is the sequence of ridges and valleys obtained by unfolding a sheet of paper which has been folded infinitely many times.
-At each step, one can fold the paper in two different ways, thus generating uncountably many sequences.
-It is known that all the paperfolding sequences have the same factor complexity $p(n)$, and that $p(n)=4n$ for $n\geq 7$ (see \cite{Al92}).
+A paperfolding word is the sequence of ridges and valleys obtained by unfolding a sheet of paper which has been folded in half infinitely many times.
+For example, the regular paperfolding word is obtained by folding a sheet of paper repeatedly in half in the same direction.
+Alternatively, an infinite word $x=x_0x_1x_2\cdots \in \{0,1\}^\nats$ is a paperfolding word if $(x_{4n})_{n\geq 0}=0^\omega$ (respectively $1^\omega)$, $(x_{4n+2})_{n\geq 0}=1^\omega$ (respectively $0^\omega)$ and $(x_{2n+1})_{n\geq 0}$ is a paperfolding word (see for instance \cite{Al92}).